Too often, responsibility for managing and monitoring supplier records and relationships is diluted across the organization.

 Proactively manage suppliers

 So here is a radical thought.
-Why don't Finance and Procurement take ownership of the supplier relationship, and drive an automated system-based strategy across the organisation that will rationalise records and provide a platform for leveraging the cost and efficiency benefits of improved supplier relationship management?
+Why don't Finance and Procurement take ownership of the supplier relationship, and drive an automated system-based strategy across the organization that will rationalize records and provide a platform for leveraging the cost and efficiency benefits of improved supplier relationship management?

 Automate supplier management